 - JOUR325/625, JOUR655 or JOUR367/667: Full-time Capital News Service Bureau (9 credits for undergraduate students/6 credits for master's students).
-Students work four days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, broadcast, data investigations, and data and graphics).
+Students work four days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, broadcast, and data and graphics).

 - JOUR353 or JOUR355 or JOUR357: Part-time Capital News Service Bureau (6 credits).
-Students work two days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, broadcast, data investigations, data and graphics, and investigative reporting).
+Students work two days a week in a Capital News Service bureau in Washington (reporting/writing), Annapolis (reporting/writing) or College Park (audience engagement and social media, investigative, broadcast, data and graphics, and data investigations).

 - JOUR362/662: Broadcast News Producing (3 credits).
 Students work as producers overseeing the Capital News Service’s newscast, “Maryland Newsline.”

 - JOUR364/664: Advanced Audio and Podcast Reporting (3 credits).
 Students will receive professional skills training in the reporting, writing, editing, voicing and production of radio news.
 Students will be required to do extensive out-of-class field reporting, along with writing and mixing broadcast-quality radio pieces.